ikostan/DiceOut/README.md

 ### NOTE: This thing is still a Work in Progress.
 Files, instructions, and other stuff might change!

-### NOTE: This thing is still a Work in Progress.
-Files, instructions, and other stuff might change!

 The simulates rolling three dice and scoring a certain number of points for different combinations.
 When the app is launched you'll see this layout, the app will show a green background, and some text at the top and the bottom.
 There are three dice that appear in the middle and there is a Roll button that is customized with an image in the lower right corner.